RoguedBear/WebsiteChangeDetector/README.md

 > A self-hosted program, which detects when a website's contents are updated (a website has changed) and notifies you about it.

+Not many services exist (that I can find of) which notify you about changes in websites that you might want to track.
+Some do, but they're either paid or limited in how many websites you can track. \
+All this could be overcome for free, if you have some programming background **and time**.

+I created this Change Detector, to batch check the websites which are on my monitoring list which I can run on my own server, or on the cloud and works according to how I want.
+I am aiming for this project to have the same features as offered by other paid services by using the power of Open-Source Community.
+And Time.

+GPL License will guarantee that derivatives of this project remain open-sourced
 ## How to Use:

  1. Save the websites you want to check in the csv file `config.csv` as: